 Adverse events (AE) are defined as any untoward medical occurrence in a trial participant and which do not necessarily have a causal relationship with the treatment.
-Only medical occurrences specific to the participants' clavicle fracture that are 'unexpected' and up until the 12-month follow-up will be classified as events.
-This is because 'expected' events are well known complications for the two routine treatment options that will be recorded on CRFs and which the specialist clinical care teams will be experienced in managing.
+Only medical occurrences specific to the participants' clavicle fracture that are 'unexpected' and up until the 12-month follow-up will be classified as events when non-serious.
+This is because 'expected' events are well known complications for the two routine treatment options which the specialist clinical care teams will be experienced in managing.